BbillahrariBBr/b6-quiz-crackerz/README.md

 ## Project Description:
 * The project: **“Quiz Hero”** is a collection of number of different types of quizzes like **Javascripts**, **React** , **CSS**, etc.
 * In this project i used React Js, React-Router-Dom, Tailwind Css, Axios and so on.
-* This project was more Challenging, Not Hard.
+* This project was Challenging.